davidmyersdev/cinna/README.md

-# ts-gen
+# ts-kin

-A flexible project generator built with TypeScript
+A flexible template-based project generator built with TypeScript